 People with six or more points on their driving record are accessed a surcharge every year they have six or more points.
 DPS will assess a surcharge of $100 for the first six points on a person’s driver record and $25 for each additional point after six.
 Surcharges need be paid within 105 days or the person’s driver license will be suspended until an installment agreement is established or all surcharges and related costs are paid in full.

 Have you recently been charged with driving recklessly in Travis County?
-The Law Office of Kevin Bennett defends people accused of this offense all over the greater Austin area, including Cherrywood, Rosedale, University Hills, and North Loop.
+The Law Office of Kevin Bennett defends people accused of this offense all over the greater Austin metropolitan area, including Cherrywood, Rosedale, University Hills, and North Loop.

 Kevin Bennett aggressively defends Texans against several types of serious traffic offenses and is committed to achieving the most favorable outcome in these cases.
 Let him provide a complete evaluation of your case to help you understand all of your legal options by calling (512) 476-4626 right now to schedule a free, no obligation consultation.
 Get started now with an experienced Travis County reckless driving attorney on your side today.